Posts by Mark Graham

 19 January 2016 0

 A new publication of ours in now out in The African Technopolitan.
 Graham, M., and Foster, C. 2016.
 Geographies of Information Inequality in Sub-Saharan Africa, The African Technopolitan.
 5 78-85.
 The piece draws on some of our previous empirical research to reflect on what connectivity means to inclusion in the ‘network society.’
-Connectivity certainly isn’t a sufficient condition… Read More »
+Connectivity certainly isn’t a sufficient condition… Read More: Geographies of Information Inequality in Sub-Saharan Africa (new publication) »